 - What collateral do you require to qualify?

 - Who will be working with my business to complete the application?

 As you’re searching through the SBA lenders that work within your specific program, you might be wondering: How do I know which lender is right for my business?

-Ultimately, you’ll not only want to work with a lender that offers your program, but also one that has experience working within the SBA program.
+Ultimately, you’ll not only want to work with a lender that offers your SBA loan application, but also one that has experience working within the SBA program.

-If a lender has a strong track record with SBA loans, they’ll often be designated as a “preferred” lender.
+If a lender has a strong track record with SBA loans, they’re often designated as a “preferred” lender.
 With a preferred SBA lender, you know you’ll be working with an entity that processes substantial amounts of SBA loans and knows how to properly navigate the process.

 Step 4: Submit Your SBA Loan Application

 Now, this fourth step will encompass many micro-steps within it: To submit your SBA loan application will mean gathering your documents and filling out all of the necessary SBA forms.